csswizardry/csswizardry.github.com/_posts/2017-01-25-moving-css-wizardry-onto-https-and-http-2.md

 or scripting, no database, so I didn’t feel like the need for HTTPS _from a security point of view_ was all that pressing[^2].
-However, HTTPS is a prerequisite for a number of other technologies, and having a secure site—regardless of its content—is never a bad thing.
+However, HTTPS is a prerequisite for a number of other technologies, and having a secure site — regardless of its content — is never a bad thing.
 More on the first bit in a moment, but for now I want to talk a little about security.

 I imagine that although most users won’t have much of an understanding as to the